afrapanahi/Amazon_Vine_Analysis/README.md

 ![res9](/img/fig9.png?raw=true)

--	4. All the remaining reviews are unpaid!
-(See the image below)
+-	4. All the remaining reviews are unpaid! (total of 403807)(See the image below)

 ![res10](/img/fig10.png?raw=true)